open-esq/SCoDA-Simple-Code-Deference-Agreement-/SCoDAO.md

 (ii) the DAO having become inoperable, inaccessible or unusable, including as the result of any code library or repository incorporated by reference into the DAO or any other smart contract or oracle program on which the DAO depends having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event, *mutatis mutandis*;

-(iii) a material and adverse effect on the use, functionality or performance of the DAO as the result of any bug, defect or error in the DAO or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause “(iii)”, a bug, defect or error will be deemed material only if it results in a loss to a party to this Agreement of at least [___ ] percent of the assets governed as DAO property);
+(iii) a material and adverse effect on the use, functionality or performance of the DAO as the result of any bug, defect or error in the DAO or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause “(iii)”, a bug, defect or error will be deemed material only if it results in a loss to a party to this Agreement of at least 33% percent of the assets governed as DAO property);

 (iv) any unauthorized use of an administrative function or privilege of the DAO, including: (A) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (B) any unauthorized use of an administrative function or privilege by a Party or a representative of a Party; or

-(v) the DAO[, any of the Parties] or the DAO Matters is subject to a Legal Order that prohibits the DAO [(or that, if the DAO were a Person, would prohibit the DAO)] from executing any function or operation it would otherwise reasonably be expected to execute.
+(v) the DAO, any of the Parties or the DAO Matters is subject to a Legal Order that prohibits the DAO (or that, if the DAO were a Person, would prohibit the DAO) from executing any function or operation it would otherwise reasonably be expected to execute.

 (m) “**Person**” means any human, robot, bot, artificial intelligence, corporation, partnership, association or other individual or entity recognized as having the status of a person under the law.

 **5. Miscellaneous**

-(a) *Amendments.* Any provision of this Agreement may be amended, waived or modified only upon the written consent of both of the Parties.
+(a) *Amendments.* Any provision of this Agreement may be amended, waived or modified only upon the effective decision of the DAO on the Designated Blockchain.

-(b) *Notices.* Any notice required or permitted by this Agreement will be deemed sufficient when delivered personally or by overnight courier or sent by email to the relevant address listed on the signature page, or 48 hours after being deposited in the U.S. mail as certified or registered mail with postage prepaid, addressed to the Party to be notified at such Party’s address listed on the signature page, as subsequently modified by written notice.
+(b) *Notices.* Any notice required or permitted by this Agreement will be deemed sufficient when published by the DAO on the Designated Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently.

-(c) *Assignment.* Neither this Agreement nor the rights, obligations or liabilities of either Party hereunder may be assigned or delegated, by operation of law or otherwise, by either Party without the prior written consent of the other Party.
+(c) *Assignment.* Neither this Agreement nor the rights, obligations or liabilities of any Party hereunder may be assigned or delegated, by operation of law or otherwise, by any other Party without effective decision of the DAO on the Designated Blockchain.

 (d) *Severability.* In the event any one or more of the provisions of this Agreement is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this Agreement operate or would prospectively operate to invalidate this Agreement, then and in any such event, such provisions) only will be deemed null and void and will not affect any other provision of this Agreement and the remaining provisions of this Agreement will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.

-(e) *Construction.* The Parties hereto agree that any rule of construction to the effect that ambiguities are to be resolved against the drafting Party shall not be applied in the construction or interpretation of this Agreement.
+(e) *Construction.* The Parties hereto agree that any rule of construction to the effect that ambiguities are to be resolved against the drafting Party(ies) shall not be applied in the construction or interpretation of this Agreement.
 This Agreement constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior agreements and understandings, both written and oral, between the Parties with respect to the subject matter hereof.

-(f) *Counterparts.* This Agreement may be executed in one or more counterparts, all of which shall be considered one and the same instrument and shall become effective when one or more counterparts have been signed by each of the parties hereto and delivered to the other parties hereto; it being understood and agreed that all parties hereto need not sign the same counterpart.
-The delivery by facsimile, email or other electronic delivery in PDF format of this Agreement with all executed signature pages (in counterparts or otherwise) shall be sufficient to bind the parties hereto to the terms and conditions set forth herein.
+(f) *Counterparts.* This Agreement may be executed in one or more counterparts, all of which shall be considered one and the same instrument and shall become effective when one or more counterparts have been signed by each of the Parties hereto and delivered to the other Parties hereto (or as published by the DAO on the Designated Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently); it being understood and agreed that all Parties hereto need not sign the same counterpart.
+The delivery by facsimile, email or other electronic delivery in PDF format of this Agreement with all executed signature pages (in counterparts or otherwise) shall be sufficient to bind the Parties hereto to the terms and conditions set forth herein (or as published by the DAO on the Designated Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently).
 A signature may be electronic, provided that it complies with with the U.S. federal ESIGN Act of 2000.
-All of the counterparts will together constitute one and the same instrument and each counterpart will constitute an original of this Agreement
+All of the counterparts will together constitute one and the same instrument and each counterpart will constitute an original of this Agreement.

-(g) *Disputes; Mandatory Arbitration.* Any Legal Proceeding, Claim or other dispute or controversy arising out of or relating to this Agreement, its enforcement, or the breach thereof shall be finally resolved by binding arbitration in accordance with the Arbitration Procedures; *provided, however*, that either Party may seek injunctive relief in aid of arbitration in order to prevent irreparable harm or preserve the status quo.
-EACH PARTY HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION, PROCEEDING OR COUNTERCLAIM WHETHER BASED ON CONTRACT, TORT OR OTHERWISE) ARISING OUT OF OR RELATING TO THIS AGREEMENT, THE DAO OR THE MATTERS CONTEMPLATED HEREBY OR THE ACTIONS OF SUCH PARTIES IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT HEREOF.
+(g) *Disputes; Mandatory Arbitration.* Any Legal Proceeding, Claim or other dispute or controversy arising out of or relating to this Agreement, its enforcement, or the breach thereof shall be finally resolved by binding arbitration in accordance with the Arbitration Procedures; *provided, however*, that each Party hereto may seek injunctive relief in aid of arbitration in order to prevent irreparable harm or preserve the *status quo*.
+EACH PARTY HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION, PROCEEDING OR COUNTERCLAIM WHETHER BASED ON CONTRACT, TORT OR OTHERWISE) ARISING OUT OF OR RELATING TO THIS AGREEMENT, THE DAO, THE DAO MATTERS OR THE MATTERS CONTEMPLATED HEREBY OR THE ACTIONS OF SUCH PARTIES IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT HEREOF.

-(h) *Governing Law.* All rights and obligations hereunder will be governed by the laws of the State of Delaware, without regard to the conflicts of law provisions thereof.
+(h) *Governing Law.* All rights and obligations hereunder will be governed by the laws of the State of New York, without regard to the conflicts of law provisions thereof.
 __________________________________________________________________________________________________________________________________________

-*[DAO Signature: 0x________ /ADDRESS/]*

 *[DAO Participant Signature: 0x________ /ADDRESS/]*